Rawatbhata: Baroli Temple Complex

-The Baroli Temples are located in Baroli Village in Rawatbhata.
-The complex of eight Temples is situated within a walled enclosure; an additional temple is about 1km away.
-They are built in the Gurjar Pratihar style of temple architecture dated to the tenth century A.D.
+The Baroli Temples are located in Baroli Village in Rawatbhata tehsil.
+The complex of eight Temples is situated within a walled enclosure; an additional temple is about 1 km away.
+They are built in the Pratihara style of temple architecture dated to the tenth century A.D.
 All nine Temples are under the control of the Archaeological Survey of India for conservation and protection.

 Rana Pratap Sagar Dam

 Rana Pratap Sagar Dam on Chambal River is located near the city.
 The dam has power generation capability.
-It also supports a road connecting Rawatbhata to a nearby township，Vikram Nagar located on a small hill.
+It also supports a road connecting Rawatbhata to a nearby township, Vikram Nagar located on a small hill.
 On the top of the hill there is a large metal statue of Maharana Pratap, which is a view point over the city.

 The Rana Pratap Sagar Dam is one among the four consequent dams constructed on the Chambal River which are Gandhi Sagar Dam, Rana Pratap Sagar Dam, Jawahar Sagar Dam and the Kota Barrage, the first three have electricity generation capacity while Kota Barrage is for irrigation.

 The Rana Pratap Sagar Dam facilitates fishing activities in the nearby villages and is also responsible for supplying water to the Rajasthan Atomic Power Station for generation of electricity.